ktyler-aerospike/moodle-to-linkedin-post-serverless-function/README.md

 ## Test Cloud Run
 1. Find the service URL.
 It will be your Cloud run name, a hashed number, your region, and run.app.
 1. Copy and paste the URL somewhere you can easily edit it.
+2. Go to the Linkedin developers page and inside your LinkedIn app, find the Auth tab and in the OAuth section add your service URL plus /auth/linkedin/callback as a valid source.
 1. Add **/auth/linkedin/start?badgeid=aero-101&verifcode=FAKECODE** to the end of the url.
 1. Copy and paste the whole thing into a browswer tab address bar and click enter.